 The baby’s mother, Nurul Erwani Zaidi while sharing her appreciation, also confirmed the news that Dr Amalina had contacted her through WhatsApp to discuss her daughter’s condition.

-The beauty with brain
+The beauty with brains

 In 2004, Nur Amalina Che Bakri shocked Malaysians with her excellent SPM results (17 1As).
-She then scored Kijang Emas Scholarship from Bank Negara Malaysia to study medicine in the United Kingdom.
+She then scored the Kijang Emas Scholarship from Bank Negara Malaysia to study medicine in the United Kingdom.

-While finishing her studies in University of Edinburgh, Dr. Amalina had also gained Intercalated Degree in Pharmacology with Industrial Experience in 2010.
+While finishing her studies in University of Edinburgh, Dr. Amalina had gained Intercalated Degree in Pharmacology with Industrial Experience in 2010.

 After securing the position of surgical trainee at The Royal College of Surgeons of England, she pursued her PhD in Translational Medicine and Therapeutics from University of Edinburgh.

-Now an aspiring Breast and Oncoplastic surgeon, her achievements over the years were kept out of spotlight until a photo of her socializing and adapting to the Western culture made the news.
+Now an aspiring Breast and Oncoplastic surgeon, her achievements over the years were kept out of the spotlight until a photo of her socializing and adapting to the Western culture made the news.

 Speculations that she was failing medical school and had descended into a “Western culture shock” were being heavily circulated.

-Being chosen as one of the ten best surgical trainees, volunteering as a medical doctor in Tanzania for three months, offering treatment for the victims of terrorist attacks in Westminster and London Bridge, and accepting the Darzi Academic Clinical Fellowship from Imperial College London were all worthless to some Malaysians just because she chose not to cover her head.
+Being chosen as one of the ten best surgical trainees, volunteering as a medical doctor in Tanzania for three months, offering treatment to the victims of terrorist attacks in Westminster and London Bridge, and accepting the Darzi Academic Clinical Fellowship from Imperial College London were all worthless to some Malaysians just because she chose not to cover her head.